-Our experienced Sacramento & Elk Grove attorneys at O'Brien & Zehnder Law Firm understand the risks children are exposed to when playing with dangerous toys, as well as the costs of medical treatment and the physical and emotional suffering both child and parents can endure when injured by a defective children's product.
+Our experienced attorneys at the O'Brien & Zehnder Law Firm understand the risks children are exposed to when playing with dangerous toys, as well as the costs of medical treatment and the physical and emotional suffering both child and parents can endure when injured by a defective children's product.
 Because small children are so defenseless, the injuries they sustain when a toy, crib, highchair or safety seat malfunctions can be devastating.
 If a manufacturer puts a defective product on the market that hurts a child, it can and should be held legally responsible for the injuries it causes.

 The Risks of Defective Toys